getaclue/getaclue.github.io/Useful-number-representation-reference.md

 # To Do #

 	[X] Make an initial reference table
+	[ ] Move the table to a visible location
 	[ ] Add signed magnitude representation
 	[ ] Add signed-1's complement representation
 	[ ] Add signed-2's complement representation